hilali-msc/intro-to-building-webapps/managing_data/create_current_route.md

 })
 ```

 We will need to alter this route in one small way to get things working.
-We will add a "router parameter" called `:cityID` to the path for this route.
-That router parameter is something we can pick up in our controller, so we can use that information to change the response this view delivers.
+We will add a "route parameter" called `:cityID` to the path for this route.
+That route parameter is something we can pick up in our controller, so we can use that information to change the response this view delivers.

 Here is how your route definition will look after you add that parameter: